 The Minister for Planning has appointed an Inquiry and Advisory Committee (IAC) to consider submissions to the Environment Effects Statement and exhibited documents.
 The IAC process includes the opportunity for those who made written submissions on the EES the chance to present to the IAC.
 The IAC hearings can be viewed by all members of the public.

 Click the button below to go to the Fingerboards Inquiry and Advisory Committee (IAC) websiteFingerboards Inquiry and Advisory Committee (IAC) Website

-The Fingerboards Mineral Sands Project focuses on a high-grade area of the Glenaladale ore body in the Eastern part of the deposit about 20km northwest of Bairnsdale.
+The Fingerboards Mineral Sands Project focuses on a high-grade area of heavy minerals in the Glenaladale deposit, about 20km northwest of Bairnsdale in East Gippsland, Victoria.

 The project has the potential to be one of the world’s major producers of zircon, ilmenite, rutile and rare earths – minerals essential to technology, transport, communications and renewable energy.

 Kalbar proposes to invest over $200 million in the development of the project, creating 200 direct jobs over the 15-20 year life of the project and creating significant economic benefits for the region.

 In this Bulletin you can read about: Fingerboards Mineral Sands Project Inquiry and Advisory Committee (IAC) Public Hearing ; IAC visit Kalbar’s seed nursery; Application for Mining Licence - Department of Jobs, Precincts and Regions (DJPR); Successful recipients for Round 2 Community Grants Program; Sponsorship of 2021 Women in Mining Awards...

 Critical minerals is a term that is being heard more frequently in conversations at all levels about the future of technologies to sustain the modern world’s quality of life, address climate change, and the future of the planet.
 What exactly are critical minerals, and why are they important...